firebase/firebase-ios-sdk/FirebaseAuth/Tests/SampleSwift/README.md

 Email Link authentication, which is also referred to as Passwordless authentication, works by sending a verification email to a user requesting to sign in.
 This verification email contains a special **Dynamic Link** that links the user back to your app, completing authentication in the process.
 In order to configure this method of authentication, we will use [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links), which we will need to set up.

-If this is your first time working with Dynamic Links, here's a great [introduction video](https://www.youtube.com/watch?v=KLBjAg6HvG0) from Firebase's Firecast series on YouTube.
-Note, we will outline most of the steps covered in this tutorial below!

 #### Start by going to the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Email/Password** and ensure it is enabled.